reflex-frp/reflex/Quickref.md

 [ ]   fan    :: GCompare k => Event  (DMap k) -> EventSelector k
 [ ]   select ::                                  EventSelector k -> k a -> Event a

--- Event to Event via monadic function
-[ ]   push       :: (a -> m (Maybe b)) -> Event a -> Event b
-[ ]   pushAlways :: (a -> m        b ) -> Event a -> Event b
+-- Event to Event via function that can sample current values [ ]   push       :: (a -> m (Maybe b)) -> Event a -> Event b [ ]   pushAlways :: (a -> m        b ) -> Event a -> Event b
       -- Note supplied function operates in [H] context

--- Event to monadic Event
+-- Split Event into next occurrence and all other future occurrences, as of now.
 [H]   headE     :: Event a -> m (Event a)
 [H]   tailE     :: Event a -> m (Event a)
 [H]   headTailE :: Event a -> m (Event a, Event a)